Abdullah-moiz/Job-Portal/README.md

 - Track Your Posted Jobs and view Submitted Application
 - Accept and Reject Different Application
 - Status Updated for applied Job based on Job poster action
-- View or download Applicant CV's (TODO)
 - JWT validation on each Authorized Request
+#### ( Below Feature is works only in Local Environment as Vercel Don't allow write operation in free plan so CV are unable to saved but works fine in local App )
+- View or download Applicant CV's

 ## Tech